WEEE-Open/WEEEhire-ng/README.md

 - No LDAP connections are made, example data is returned instead
 - APCu is not used at all

 APCu is optional but strongly recommended in production.
+WEEEHire will print some warnings to stderr if APCu is not enabled.

 ## Translations